 As such, perspective drawings are of three types: one-point perspective, two-point perspective, and three-point perspective.
 Usually, you can use one-point perspectives for compositions that look at objects from the front.
 We however normally use a two-point perspective.

-Fig 1 – Front view
+- Fig 1 – Front view

-Fig 2 – Back view
+- Fig 2 – Back view

 The front and back view is a projection view that you can obtain by drawing perpendiculars from all points on the edges of the part to the plane of projection.

-Fig 3 – Right side view
+- Fig 3 – Right side view

-Seen when you look at something from directly above
+- Fig 5 – Top view, seen when you look at something from directly above

-Seen when you look at something from directly below
+- Fig 6 – Bottom view, seen when you look at something from directly below

 Perspective View with Environment Detail

 Environmental structure in a patent drawing is not part of the design.
-As such, broken lines embody the environment and do not show or reflect any part of the design or ornamentation that needs protections.
+As such, broken lines embody the environment and do not show or reflect any part of the design or ornamentation that needs protection.
 Whereas, solid lines reflect the features of the unique design and define the ornamentation or design that requires protection.

 Also Read: Invention Drawings: Why Do You Need Them?